oVirt/ovirt-site/source/uncategorized/automatic-fencing.html.md

 1. Create a 3.3 data center, create a cluster in it and add two hosts to it with PM properly configured
 2. Testing scenario: SSH Soft Fencing will help and host will change status to Up after it
-    1. Stop engine, connect to engine database and check if "SshSoftFencingCommand" option is set to correct value "/usr/bin/vdsm-tool service-restart vdsmd</code>) using following SQL command: <code>
+    1. Stop engine, connect to engine database and check if "SshSoftFencingCommand" option is set to correct value "/usr/bin/vdsm-tool service-restart vdsmd" using following SQL command: `select * from vdc_options where option_name='SshSoftFencingCommand' and version='3.3'`
+    2. If the value is different, please correct it with SQL command: `update vdc_options set option_value='/usr/bin/vdsm-tool service-restart vdsmd' where option_name='SshSoftFencingCommand' and version='3.3'`
+    3. Start engine
-    2. Check if both hosts are Up
+    4. Check if both hosts are Up
-    3. Stop VDSM on selected host
+    5. Stop VDSM on selected host
-    4. Wait a few minutes to see if host status changes to Up
+    6. Wait a few minutes to see if host status changes to Up

 3. Testing scenario: SSH Soft Fencing command throws error on execution, real fencing will start immediately after it
     1. Stop engine